Alcohol Use Disorder

 A battle for physical and mental liberation

-Alcohol Use Disorder, or AUD, is a physical and mental disorder we generally call “alcoholism.”
+Alcohol use disorder, or AUD, is a physical and mental disorder we generally call “alcoholism.”
 Like every other substance use disorder, it can significantly impact your health, relationships, family, and livelihood.

 However, it doesn’t define you.
 Learn more about AUD and how to recover from it.

-What Qualifies as Alcohol Use Disorder?
+What Constitutes Alcohol Use Disorder?

 Many people have a specific vision of an alcoholic: someone stumbling and slurring their words, unkept, quick to anger, or belligerent and remorseless.